Veterinary Osteopathy

 What is osteopathy about?

-Osteopaths consider the whole body as an integrated unit.
+Osteopaths consider the whole body as one integrated unit.
 We don’t just think about the sore, injured or diseased part.
 Instead, we think about all the things that might have contributed to the condition arising in the first place, and we consider how the condition affects the rest of the body.
 As an example, most of us are aware of compensatory patterns – if you’re lame on one leg, you put more pressure on the other, which means more load on those joints and muscles.
-We look after the whole body.

 What does veterinary osteopathy look like?